archana1998/personal_website/content/authors/admin/_index.md

 I'm very interested in research in the areas of Image Processing and Computer Vision, and wish to explore different applications in these fields as I motivate and prepare myself for a career as a researcher.

 In my free time, I like to read books, play badminton and work out.
-I like taking long walks and I'm waiting to be able to go on treks and hikes once the pandemic blows over!
+I love travelling and eating different desserts that mostly comprise of chocolate.
+I can't wait to go exploring once this pandemic is done!

 I'm actively looking for Research Assistantship / PhD opportunities starting fall 2021.
 Do get in touch with me if you're up for a chat!